kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/public_ip.md

 description: |-
   The kakaocloud_public_ip data source retrieves information about a specific Public IP in KakaoCloud.
   It provides details such as the IP address itself, associated private IP, project, status, and related resource information (e.g., device, subnet, and VPC).
-  Use this data source when you need to:- Reference an existing Public IP in your Terraform configuration.
+  Use this data source when you need to:
-  Retrieve detailed networking information linked to the Public IP without hardcoding attributes.
+  Reference an existing Public IP in your Terraform configuration.Retrieve detailed networking information linked to the Public IP without hardcoding attributes.
 ---

 # kakaocloud_public_ip (Data Source)